FormerLurker/Octolapse/README.md

 ## To make good timelapses you need good snapshots
 * Slow camera or low framerate?
 Octolapse allows you to set a delay beofre taking a snapshot to allow your camera enough time to get a clear image.
 * If you have a compatible camera you can control contrast, brightness, focus, white balance, pan, tilt, zoom, and much more.
 You can apply your custom settings before each print.

-# Installation
-Octolapse can be installed from within OctoPrint (thanks Gina)!
-[Learn how to install Octolapse here.](https://github.com/FormerLurker/Octolapse/wiki/Installation)

 # Usage
 [Learn how to start your first print here.](https://github.com/FormerLurker/Octolapse/wiki/Usage)  It's a good idea to read about the settings before using Octolapse.